-Vehicle Lemon Law Protections
+Vehicle Lemon Law Protections in Saudi Arabia

-Source: Royal Decree No. M/4 of 2014 (Consumer Protection Law); MoC Vehicle Warranty & Return Regulations; SASO Vehicle Safety Standards
+Source: Royal Decree No. M/4 of 2014 (Consumer Protection Law); MOC Vehicle Warranty & Return Regulations; SASO Vehicle Safety Standards

 Saudi National Law